 The Ring, Cursed video

 Director: Gore Verbinski

 It’s all about the tape itself.
 Sure, it’s a PG-13 American adaptation of a much better film, but there’s something about knowing that a fictional piece of VHS footage is cursed—even if fake—and as a viewer, being made to watch the damn thing from start to finish.

-It’s the fact that this sequence is playing out on in full screen.
-You’ve seen characters die as a result of watching this video, but here it is, like a bad dream: video static, an image of a lone chair, someone’s intestines coming from their throat, a solar eclipse with maggots among other effigies.
+It’s the fact that this sequence is playing out on the full screen.
+You’ve seen characters die as a result of watching this video, but here it is, like a bad dream—video static, an image of a lone chair, someone’s intestines coming from their throat, a solar eclipse with maggots among other effigies.
 It’s the paranoia that after you watch this sequence, these filmmakers will do something bad, and perhaps something bad will happen to you if you believe it enough.